wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 population grew and predation pressure was insufficient to maintain population density, forage depletion could lead caribou to make similar, but riskier and more costly, movements between islands during the ice-free season.
-Given the small size of other islands near Fogo, over-grazing by newly arrived caribou could rapidly deplete forage on an annual cycle (Bergerud et al. 1990), leading to more frequent movements back and forth between islands rather than permanent relocation.
+Given the small size of other islands near Fogo (Figure 2), over-grazing by newly arrived caribou could rapidly deplete forage on an annual cycle (Bergerud et al. 1990), leading to more frequent movements back and forth between islands rather than permanent relocation.

 The trade-off associated with swimming between islands can be understood as density-dependent habitat selection governed by the Ideal Free